Does urgent care test for STDs? Everything you need to know

 Urgent care STD testing procedure

 Even if you don’t have any symptoms of sexually transmitted diseases, it’s a good idea to get tested if you’ve had unprotected sex.
-Even if it is just a home test kit to start, before going in for a confidential test at Urgent Care, knowledge is power.

-Also, if you do use protection but have multiple partners, it’s a good idea to get tested as well, for the safety of you and your partners - and peace of mind.
+Also, if you use protection but have multiple partners, getting tested for your and your partners' safety and peace of mind is a good idea.

 Testing for STDs is just like getting tested in any other clinical setting.
-Your medical provider first evaluates you for symptoms that may suggest an STD infection and then runs tests based on what he/she finds during his examination.
+Your medical provider first evaluates you for symptoms that may suggest an STD infection and then runs tests based on what they find during the examination.
+A physical exam is usually required, which can sometimes include a pelvic exam for females.

-Usually, your provider will draw blood or take a urine sample.
+Depending on your symptoms, your provider may draw blood or take a urine sample.
 In other cases, the provider will use a swab to collect a sample from the affected area.
-In most cases, a physical exam is required, which will include a pelvic exam for females.

 Cost of STD testing at urgent care